edrygka/ethereum-plugin/README.md

     to get key pair send get request to "http://127.0.0.1:3000/createKeys" will return you object contains address and private key

 4) wallet interface
-    got to "http://127.0.0.1:3000/wallet" and you will see interface of wallet all functionality etc
+    go to "http://127.0.0.1:3000/wallet" and you will see interface of wallet all functionality etc